Hardware Retailing magazine is the hardware and home improvement industry’s leading trade publication.

 For retailers, it’s the best way to stay in tune to what is going on in the industry, and for manufacturers it’s the best way to get their product seen by the industry’s retail decision-makers.

-Hardware Retailing is published by the North American Retail Hardware Association.
+Hardware Retailing is published by the North American Hardware and Paint Association.

 The NHPA Mission